wgd-modular/loewenzahnhonig-firmware/smoodge-delay/README.md

 # Smoodge Delay

 Stereo Clockable Delay for the wgd modular löwenzahnhonig Daisy Seed Eurorack module.
+Delay times up to 16 seconds are supported and it has no noticeable minimum delay time - so go wild!

+In addition to behaving like a regular stereo delay effect, there is an adjustable spatial effect called smoodge.
+At low levels (1-50%) smoodge will create a wider stereo field using psychoacoustic techniques.
+At higher levels (50-100%) the psychoacoustic techniques increase in intensity, plus other effects are introduced such as wow and flutter, tape saturation and a stereo tremelo effect that varies over time if you are clocking the module.
+The smoodge effect is most noticeable when both the Wet and Feedback controls move towards higher ranges.

-This effect works best if InL is normalled to InR in hardware.
+If you are using a mono source this effect works best if InL is normalled to InR in hardware.

 ## Author